Bkorotko03/yoyocalc/README.md

 Interactive Python program that will spit parameters of the rotating object from PHYS 126F-04E SPR23 into a text file

-Dependendent on NumPy, SciPy, MatPlotLib, and DateTime (all available on PiP)
+Dependendent on NumPy, SciPy, MatPlotLib, and DateTime (all available on PiP) The GUI program is also dependent on PySimpleGui
 # yoyofunc.py functions:

 (All values in SI unless stated or noted otherwise)